platformer/typst-algorithms/README.md

 ## Contributing

 PRs are welcome!
-And if you encounter any bugs or have any requests/ideas, feel free to open an issue!
+And if you encounter any bugs or have any requests/ideas, feel free to open an issue.